lwjglgamedev/vulkanbook/bookcontents/README.md

 - [Chapter 18](chapter-18/chapter-18.md): Buffer Device Address (BDA).
 - [Chapter 18](chapter-19/chapter-19.md): Indirect drawing.
 - [Appendix 01](appendix-01/appendix-01.md): This chapter provides some insights on how to troubleshoot a loss of device error.
+- [Appendix 02](appendix-02/appendix-02.md): This chapter provides a simple 3D game to put everything together